 Place the new piece of drywall over the new framing and attach it with screws.
 Use at least 4 screws, one at each corner and sink the heads below the surface of the drywall patch.

 Cover the seams around the new patch with fiberglass mesh tape.
 Overlap the ends at each piece of tape at the corners.

 Immediately go back over it to skim off the excess using parallel strokes from one side to the other.
 Try to make the mud level with the surrounding wall as much as possible, but don't let it protrude past the wall level.
 Ignore any ridges left by the edge of the blade between strokes, you can knock them off before applying the next coat.
-Allow the mud to set until hard.
+Allow the mud to set until completely hard.

-Apply a third coat over the whole patch using ready-mixed joint compound.
-Use the same method of applying a thick coat first and then skimming off the excess to smooth the mud.
+Apply a third coat of mud over the whole patch using ready-mixed joint compound.
+Use the same method of applying a thick coat first and then skimming off the excess to smooth the surface.
 To aid in getting a level surface, stroke in the opposite direction of the previous coat.
 If you skimmed the mud horizontally before, skim with vertical strokes this time.

 After the mud dries apply another coat, if necessary, to fill any scratches or pits in the surface, don't try to sand these out, you'll make the surface uneven.
-If another coat is needed, sand lightly, wipe off the dust and apply the mud going perpendicular to the previous coat.
+If another coat is needed, sand lightly, wipe off the dust, and apply the mud going perpendicular to the previous coat.

 Allow the final coat of mud to dry completely and then sand the whole area.
 Use medium sandpaper to sand the patch and feather the edges into the surrounding surface.

 Wipe away the sanding dust with a damp rag and touch up the paint over the repair.
 If you are using flat latex finish paint, it will be self-priming.
 If you are using semi-gloss or other shiny finish paint, prime the patch first with flat latex paint or a latex primer before touching up.